peterk6e/peterk6e/README.md

 ### Hi 😉

 I am a curious and enthusiastic front-end developer.
-I have been working in startups for the last few years at different positions, from Junior developer to Project Manager.
-I have good knowledge in JS, HTML/CSS, and standrd knowledge in Git, servers & Databases
+I am always excited to work on challenging projects and learn new skills & technologies.

 - 🌱 I’m currently working on:
   - React.js